 Applicants will be allowed to retake the exam but must wait one week as they hone their skills.
 They need to schedule a day/time with the Director of the training/testing center and pay an additional fee albeit approximately 50% of the original for each time they retake the exam.
 Prior to leaving the facility the applicant should be aware of what skills they need to work on and specifically what they are doing wrong so that they can make the correction prior to rescheduling.
 The association is here to assist every applicant through the testing process.

 The director and or the certified coaches of the center can elect to hit balls to the testing group, use a ball machine where appropriate or have two like skilled applicants hit to each other to facilitate the skills test.
 The director should determine the easiest and most efficient manner to feed the balls to the applicants.
 Do not substitute saving time in taking the exam for the most efficient and supporting manner of taking the skills exam for the applicant.
-You do not need to be an advanced player to pass this test but you do need to be consistent with all the shots the association has determined are necessary to demonstrate to be an effective instructor.
+You do not need to be an advanced player to pass this test but you do need to be consistent with all the shots the association has determined are necessary and execute the skills with the correct technique to be an effective instructor.

 The objectives of the skills test are: